Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 - Data modelling, analysis, and visualisation

-- Data storage and management (e.g., using databases and data warehouses)
+- Data storage and management (using databases and data warehouses)

 - ETL (extract, transform, load) processes

-- Data processing and computation (e.g., using programming languages such as Python or SQL)
+- Data processing and computation (using programming languages such as Python or SQL)

-Your engineering skills help you understand the technical aspects of the role, relate them to a company’s business objectives, and use them for a variety of technical positions, so ensure you list them if you’re applying for an IT role or writing an engineering CV.
+Your software engineering skills are highly valuable in the UK in 2023.
+So ensure you list them if you’re applying for an IT role or writing a software engineering CV.

 - Programming and coding